 Articles should not exceed 8000 words and videos/multimedia should not be longer than 10 minutes.

-To qualify, entries must have been published between 1 November 2018 and 31 October 2019 (see Terms and Conditions for details).
-A submission in any language is welcome, however an English, French or Spanish translation must be included if the submitted material, or parts of it are in another language.
+To qualify, entries must have been published between 1 November 2019 and 31 October 2020 (see Terms and Conditions for details).
+A submission in any language is welcome, however, an English, French or Spanish translation must be included if the submitted material or parts of it are in another language.

 Refugees and displaced persons, where they are employed as workers outside their own countries, are considered migrant workers.
 As such, submissions covering international migrant workers and refugees (participating in labour markets outside their own countries) will be accepted.

-Selection Criteria: A panel of 5 distinguished judges will evaluate the top ten entries from each of the above-mentioned two categories.
+Selection Criteria: A panel of 5 distinguished judges will evaluate the top ten entries from each of the two categories mentioned above.
 The decision of the ILO and judges on all matters relating to the contest is final, and no correspondence will be entered into at any stage.
 The ILO encourages entries that cover different aspects of labour migration and, as much as possible, reflect views of various concerned parties: government, employers, and trade unions’ organisations, migrant workers.

 In addition to ensuring that competition submissions are aligned with the basic ethics of journalism, all submissions will be judged on the following criteria: